mozilla/ember-cli-fxos/README.md

 ```

 ## Creating Your Manifest File
 Every FireFox OS application requires a [manifest file](https://developer.mozilla.org/en-US/Apps/Build/Manifest) in the root of your project.

-You can generate this file with the following command:
+If you are using Ember CLI >= 0.1.5, the manifest file has already been created for you.
+If you are using an older version of Ember CLI, you can generate this file with the following command:

 ```
 ember g fxos-manifest